How to Find the Undertone in a Paint Colour (and inspiration too)!

 4. Move this piece of white paper to all of the different walls in your room.
 Well lit spots as well as shadowed areas.

-Tips and Tricks for Picking Paint Colour Using Inspiration
+Picking A Paint Colour Using Inspiration

-A sentimental item that ‘come Hell or high water’ won’t be leaving the room as long as you live in that home.
+…that ‘come Hell or high water’ won’t be leaving the room as long as you live in that home.

 If all else fails and all you have is wood floors or neutral carpet as your ‘permanent’ items, then look to these ‘secondary’ items…